You’ve heard me talk a lot about how great mood boards are to help you visualise a space — whether that’s a room makeover or a full bathroom reno!

 Step 5: Save and download

 It really couldn’t be easier.
-All Style Sourcebook mood boards are automatically created at 1000 x 1000 pixels making them high enough resolution for viewing online, sharing to Instagram or printing at A4 size.
+Style Sourcebook automatically creates all mood boards at 1000 x 1000 pixels, providing a high enough resolution for online viewing, sharing on Instagram, or printing at A4 size.

 If you’ve got any questions about Style Sourcebook or how to create a digital mood board, post it in the comments below and I’ll get back to you asap!